 It took me a few days to get used to the local cycling rules.
 Even though the traffic in the streets looks disorganized, everyone knows their place in this chaos.
 In Marrakech, bicycle roads are not everywhere.
 So, it is a good idea to recall your car driving skills.

 Where to buy a bicycle?

-I bought my bike in the Bab El Khemis flea market.
+I bought my bike at the Bab El Khemis flea market.
 In this large souk, you can find all sorts of old things.
 It has workshops making furniture, bedding, pottery and metalwork alongside the market stalls and individuals with their goods laid out on the ground.

 My first bike cost 700 MAD, and it was a good catch.
-My current bicycle cost 1200 MAD (around 100 euros).
-It’s a perfect Dutch-style city bike, almost new, with gears, front basket and locks.
+My second bicycle cost 1200 MAD (around 100 euros).
+It’s a perfect Dutch-style city bike, almost new, with gears, a front basket and locks.
 The seller also gave me the receipt with an original bike number, so it is a very legal, registered beauty.

 Pikala Bikes project brings old bicycles from Holland to Marrakech and refurbishes them here to use them for social bicycle projects.
 Pikala bikes also offer professional bicycle tours.

 Pikala Bikes office and the rental place are located in Medina, in the Riad Laarous neighbourhood, close to Lycée Mohammed V. More info you will find on Pikala Bikes website.

 Another company doing bicycle tours in Marrakech is the Baja Bikes, organizing fun bike tours in over 150 cities worldwide.
 You can book a bicycle tour in Marrakech here.